 - Even though they're another society in a whole culture of hunters, the Bear Lodge of Hunter: The Vigil is probably the Compact most closely matching this trope.
 Why?
 Because they tend to hunt werewolves.

-- Mean werewolves too-an Urathra who can prove he hasn't killed a human being (which is rare, given their genetically-mandated job, but it happens) is often let go, since the Lodge recognizes that werewolves are sapient beings too-just very angry, very scary ones.
+- Werewolf: The Forsaken: Mean werewolves too-an Urathra who can prove he hasn't killed a human being (which is rare, given their genetically-mandated job, but it happens) is often let go, since the Lodge recognizes that werewolves are sapient beings too-just very angry, very scary ones.

 - Played straight in World of Warcraft with Hemet Nesingwary, an anagram of Ernest Hemingway, who repeatedly asks you to hunt countless animals.
 He is hated by players for his tedious quests (which are less "hunting" than "ecological disaster") and the whole thing is hilariously subverted in the fact that he's opposed personally by a faction of druids.note However by the time of Wrath of the Lich King his actions are a lot more tolerable.

 - Franklin Payne, one of the possible party members in Arcanum: Of Steamworks & Magick Obscura.

 - Bonus Henchmen Col. Blackheart from Evil Genius.
 Complete with a bear trap and a pet monkey.

 - In Champion Of The Raj, an obscure game set in early 1800s India, one way the player can win an alliance with local lords is by going tiger hunting with them.
 Two of the possible players are the British and French East India Company representatives.